luoshao23/CFA/level_3/Alternative_investment_portfolio_management_and_private_wealth_management.md

 + tax allocation
 + time period management
-+ tax loss saving/ harvesting
++ tax loss saving/ harvesting: The practice of realizing a loss to offset a gain or income—and thereby reducing the current year’s tax obligation—is called tax loss harvesting
 + HIFO: highest in, first out

 ## estate planning in a global context